inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. because an event in one of partitions might affect the trajectory of the simulation in another.

+..
 An event in one of the partitions might affect the trajectory of the simulation in another.
 A partition might receive a message from another partition in its past, i.e. the message might arrive at a partition but the simulation time in that partition might have already advanced beyond the message's arrival time.
 To preserve causality of events, this behavior is prevented; partitions are not allowed to advance too far ahead of the others in simulation time.
 To this end, partitions have to be synchornized by sending each other sync messages, which contain the current simulation time of the partition and how far other partitions can safely advance in simulation time, called lookahead.

+To preserve causality of events, the partition simulations are not allowed to advance too far ahead of the others in simulation time.
+To this end, partition simulations have to be synchornized by sending each other sync messages, which contain the current simulation time of the simulation and how far other partition simulations can safely advance in simulation time, called lookahead.

-**TODO** rövidebben ^ -> particiok kulon tekernek de van time sync kozottuk es message-ekkel kommunikalnak
+.. **TODO** rövidebben ^ -> particiok kulon tekernek de van time sync kozottuk es message-ekkel kommunikalnak

 Currently, the lookahead is based on the delay of the wired links between partitions.

 .. .. note:: Lookahead could be based on other metrics, TODO it can be implemented refer to the manual

 The logical processes can send sync messages to each other using either the Message Passing Interface (MPI), or named pipes.
-MPI needs installation, but the processes can be run on different computers; named pipes require no installation, but processes can only be run on the same machine.
+MPI needs installation and it needs to be enabled in ``configure.user`` in OMNeT++, but the processes can be run on different computers; named pipes require no installation, but processes can only be run on the same machine.

+..
 TODO mpi-t engedelyezni kell a configure-ban

 ..
 The logical processes can send sync messages to each other in the following ways: